-When a borrower is employed by a relative, closely held family business, the seller, real estate agent, title company, mortgage broker, or any other interested third party, the VOE cannot be the sole source of income verification.
+The VOE cannot be the sole source of income verification when a borrower is employed by any of the following: relative, closely held family business, the seller, or any interested third party (i.e. real estate agent, title company, mortgage broker, etc.).
 Signed federal income tax returns and W-2s for two years and pay stubs are required.